Facebook–Cambridge Analytica data scandal: #DeleteFacebook movement

-The Great Hack

-The Facebook–Cambridge Analytica data scandal also received media coverage in the form of a 2019 Netflix documentary, The Great Hack.
-This is the first feature-length media piece that ties together the various elements of the scandal through a narrative.
-The documentary provides information on the background information and events related to Cambridge Analytica, Facebook, and the 2016 election that resulted in the overall data scandal.
-The Great Hack communicates the experiences and personal journeys of multiple individuals that were involved in the event in different ways and through different relationships.
-These individuals include David Carroll, Brittany Kaiser, and more.
-David Carroll is a New York professor in the field of media that attempted to navigate the legal system in order to discover what data Cambridge Analytica had in possession about him.
-Meanwhile, Brittany Kaiser is a former Cambridge Analytica employee that ultimately became a whistleblower for the data scandal.

 Witness and expert testimony

 The United States Senate Judiciary Committee called witnesses to testify about the data breach and general data privacy.
 They held two hearings, one focusing on Facebook's role in the breach and privacy on social media, and the other on Cambridge Analytica's role and its impact in data privacy.
 The former was held on April 10, 2018, where Mark Zuckerberg testified and Senator Chuck Grassley and Senator Dianne Feinstein gave statements.
 The latter occurred on May 16, 2018, where Professor Eitan Hersh, Dr. Mark Jamison, and Christopher Wylie testified, while Senators Grassley and Feinstein again made statements.

 Mark Zuckerberg

 During his testimony before Congress on April 10, 2018, Zuckerberg said it was his personal mistake that he did not do enough to prevent Facebook from being used for harm.
 "That goes for fake news, foreign interference in elections and hate speech".
-During the testimony, Mark Zuckerberg publicly apologized for the breach of private data: "It was my mistake, and I’m sorry.
-I started Facebook, I run it, and I’m responsible for what happens here".
+During the testimony, Mark Zuckerberg publicly apologized for the breach of private data: "It was my mistake, and I'm sorry.
+I started Facebook, I run it, and I'm responsible for what happens here".

 Zuckerberg said that in 2013 Aleksandr Kogan had created a personality quiz app, which was installed by 300,000 people.
 The app was then able to retrieve Facebook information, including that of the users' friends, and this was obtained by Kogan.
 It was not until 2015 that Zuckerberg learned that these users' information was shared by Kogan with Cambridge Analytica.
 Cambridge Analytica was subsequently asked to remove all the data.
 It was later discovered by The Guardian, The New York Times and Channel 4 that the data had in fact not been deleted.